midhunkalarikkal/FullDomain/Notes/Nodejs.md

 We need to export the variables and function from a module import it in the another module for using it.

-Whenever the require function will call it will wrap the module inside a IIFE function and then pass it to the v8 engine.
+Whenever the require function will call a module it will wrap the module inside an IIFE function and then pass it to the v8 engine.

 `Five steps for require('/path') to work`
 -----------------------------------------